 How many people will it take to ruin your finances?

 I learned this concept from author and entrepreneur, James Altucher, who once wrote:

 “Count right now how many people can make a major decision that can ruin your life.”

 I don’t like it when one person can make or break me.
 A boss.
 A publisher.
 A TV producer.
-A buyer of my company.
-At any one point I’ve had to kiss ass to all of the above.
+A buyer from my company.
+At any one point, I’ve had to kiss ass to all of the above.
 I hate it.
 I will never do it again.

 The way to avoid this is to diversify the things you are working on so no one person or customer or boss or client can make a decision that could make you rich or destroy you or fulfill your life’s dreams or crush them.

 According to James Altucher, you would need to have at least 20 people to “pass”.
 So I tested myself, and fortunately, I learned that it will take about 35 people for me:

 - 4 directors of the board, who can make a majority vote to take me out of my company

 - 5 account managers of different advertising agencies, who can drop me as a supplier